rruizque/ICS53-Lab2/README.md

 //From here on out, make sure you are in the directory with the .git file.

 To pull changes from the internet:
-This overwrites what`s on the local machine with what`s online.
+This overwrites what's on the local machine with what's online.
 `git pull`

 To add a change to the next commit: